jschmidt92/ArmaDragonflyClient/docs/hashes/hashSetBulkId.md

 ## Description

-Set fields and values in hash stored at key from DB.
+Set the specified fields to their respective values in the hash stored at `key` from DragonflyDB.

 ## Usage